Recently Visited Pages

 - Partnerships with a wide variety of law enforcement agencies in the communities we serve to ensure curriculum is cutting edge.

 - Faculty who work in the criminal justice industry and are committed to excellence in teaching students.

 The Criminal Justice/Law Enforcement curriculum at St. Charles Community College is planned for three types of students.

 - Those who plan to work for law enforcement agencies.

 - Those already employed as law officers who wish to advance their careers.

-- Those preparing for advanced study in police management, criminology, social welfare and other related fields.
+- Those preparing for advanced study in police management, criminology, and other related fields.

 Types of Jobs Available

 - City police do patrol duty, traffic duty and detective work.